 Here are 6 reasons why you should focus your networking activities on your internal firm network

 1. Helps build a support team around you

 Most people associate networking with either building your profile or winning business.
 Actually there are 4 reasons why lawyers, accountants and consultants network.
 One of these reasons, which is often forgotten and not valued, is it helps you build a supportive community around you.
 In ‘how to make partner and still have a life‘ and this blog post we talk about the importance of having a support team around you.

-Have you noticed that so many firms at the moment are focused on finding ways to cross sell and increase the client’s level of engagement with the firm?
-You will only be able to find opportunities for other parts of the business from your client portfolio or external network, if you know what the other parts of the firm do, and when is the best time to bring them in.
-If you start regularly giving referrals out to others parts of the firm, that’s going to get you noticed for all the right reasons.
-But you wouldn’t be able to do this unless you have a good internal firm network.
+Have you noticed that so many firms at the moment are focused on finding ways to cross-sell and increase the client’s level of engagement with the firm?
+You will only be able to find opportunities for other parts of the business from your client portfolio or external network if you know what the other parts of the firm do, and when is the best time to bring them in.
+If you start regularly giving referrals out to other parts of the firm, that’s going to get you noticed for all the right reasons.
+But you won’t be able to do this unless you have a good internal firm network.

 3. It helps you be visible when you ask to be considered for partnership

 Most partnerships still vote on the candidates who have put themselves up for admittance into the partnership.
 If you are going to get the yes from all of your partners, they need to know who you are, and why you are a valuable asset to the firm.
 (See point two about cross selling opportunities) If you are thinking about going for partnership, how about downloading our FREE guide to writing your business plan, an essential part of your business case for partnership.

 4. It will help you find the right mentor to champion your cause and career

 In our research for how to make partner and still have a life, we discovered that your internal firm mentor was perhaps the most important person to have in your support team. (see who should be in your support team).
 If you are well networked within your firm, you will know who is the right person to ask to champion you in your career within the firm.